 Life in the French Foreign Legion has always made for a good yarn, but what’s fact and what’s fiction has been hard to differentiate over the years – but it’s that very mystique that has served as the Legion’s best recruiter.
 Those looking for relevant first-hand information on what to expect, should they decide the French Foreign Legion’s basic no-frills military life is for them, will be frustrated and could end up making a costly, ill-informed decision.

 Joining the French Foreign Legion was always a quest.
 To join the French Foreign Legion (FFL) and fulfill their enlistment standards, the first thing to do is to show up at one of the recruiting centers across France.
 To become a member of this elite unit and earn the right to wear kepi blanc and be called legionnaire, you need to have a strong motive.
 Besides all things, you need a strong will to endure what awaits you when you come there.

 Upon arrival, you will be provided with suitable clothing, sleep, and everything you need to test and verify whether you are in the general and special conditions for access to the French Foreign Legion training.
-It is the first step to become a legionnaire.
-In additional days, you need to learn and obey the French Foreign Legion code of honor.
+It is the first step to becoming a legionnaire.
+You need to learn and obey the French Foreign Legion code of honor in additional days.

 - Preselection is carried out in our recruiting offices throughout France